strikeanerve/dockercism/README.md

 - (∩ ͡° ͜ʖ ͡°)⊃━☆ﾟ. * ･ ｡ﾟ,

 I suggest an alias for docker-compose run --rm.
 I use `dcrm='docker-compose run --rm'`

+## contribute:
+If you want to add support for your exercism track(language) of choice, please do so and submit a pull request.
+It should be very easy to follow my pattern.
+Yes, I realize that there's some duplication going on in the docker compose file.
+Let's address this when it becomes a bigger problem.